Visit Colorado State Extension office for more news, tools and resources.

 • Remember,

-THE LABEL IS THE LAW!
+READ THE LABEL, IS THE LAW!

 • Always read and adhere to all instructions on the label.